ActuallyStrez/strez-tsunami/Readme.txt

 - Server will need to restart after each Tsunami to reset water levels back to default sea level when using TsunamiShowcase command
 - Place AirSiren/Alert into 'interact-sound'
 - Delete the Sounds folder once done
-- Palmer-Taylor Power Station (East of Island) has a water quad missing during calm water config but not on wavey, Can't seem to find the solution (Will fix ASAP)
+- Palmer-Taylor Power Station (East of Island) has a water quad missing during calm water config but not on wavy, Can't seem to find the solution (Will fix ASAP)

 -------------------- CREDITS --------------------
-Thanks from the following Developers: Skye - Tofu - JSON-135 P.S.
+Thanks from the following Developers Help: Sky, Tofu, JSON-135, HATE, Les, DJ P.S.
 Thank you for all the love and support given for this script.
 Strez